guardian/scribe/README.md

   - Given an empty P element, Chrome will wrap inserted text nodes not in a P, whereas Firefox will not: http://jsbin.com/olEbecEM/1/edit?js,output
   - Given a non-empty P element, Chrome will no longer wrap inserted text nodes (see above).
-Chrome will the existing and new paragraph, whereas Firefox will not: http://jsbin.com/uvEdacoz/1/edit?js,output
+Chrome will merge the existing and new paragraph, whereas Firefox will not: http://jsbin.com/uvEdacoz/1/edit?js,output
 * "`formatBlock`": http://jsbin.com/UTUDaPoC/1/edit?html,js,output
 * "`bold`": http://jsbin.com/IxiSeYO/4/edit?html,js,output